 1976: Keith Moon performed his last public show with The Who at Maple Leaf Gardens in Toronto, Canada.
 It was the final gig of the band’s 1976 tour.
 Moon’s lifestyle had begun to impact his health and performance several years earlier.
 In perhaps the most infamous incident, Moon passed out on stage at Cow Palace in Daly City, Calif. during the first U.S. date of The Who’s 1973 Quadrophenia tour.
 Prompted by Pete Townshend who asked whether anyone in the audience was good at playing the drums, Scot Halpin, a drummer, stepped forward and played the rest of the show.
 Moon also faced challenges during the ’76 tour.
 By the end of the U.S. leg in Miami in August, a delirious Moon was treated in a hospital for eight days.
 When The Who performed a private show at a theater in London in December 1977 for The Kids Are Alright, a visibly overweight Moon had difficulty sustaining a solid performance.
 Moon passed away in September 1978 at the age of 32 from an overdose of a medication to treat alcohol withdrawal symptoms.
 Here’s a clip of Moon in action with The Who during a raucous 1967 performance of My Generation.
 As a guitar lover, I’m glad Townshend no longer smashes his gear these days.

-Sources: Wikipedia, Songfacts, This Day in Music, YouTube
+Sources: Wikipedia, This Day In Rock, This Day In Music, The Beatles Bible, YouTube